SS Chester A. Congdon: Final voyage

 The lifeboats were lowered, one of which headed to Passage Island (roughly 7 mi away) to request assistance from the lighthouse keeper.
 A launch, occupied by two fishermen arrived at the scene to render assistance.
-The fishermen took the second mate to Fort William, however the launch broke down, causing them to not reach their destination until 6:00 a.m. on November 7.
-After the second mate relayed the news, the manager of the Canadian Wrecking & Towing Company, J. Wolvin, dispatched the wrecking barge Empire, and the tugs A.B.
-Conmee and Sarnia to the wreck.
+The fishermen took the second mate to Fort William, however the launch broke down, causing them to not reach their destination until 06:00 on 7 November.
+After the second mate relayed the news, the manager of the Canadian Wrecking & Towing Company, J. Wolvin, dispatched the wrecking barge Empire, and the tugs A. B. Conmee and Sarnia to the wreck.
 It was reported that Chester A. Congdons first tank on her port side, and the first and second tanks on her starboard side were full of water.
 It was hoped that removing her cargo would be enough to refloat her.
 The removed grain was to be loaded onto the barge Crete.
-On November 8, a storm with 55 mph winds forced the salvors to abandon the wreck.
+On 8 November, a storm with 55 mph winds forced the salvors to abandon the wreck.
 Chester A. Congdons crew was removed by Empire, which then sought shelter at Isle Royale.
 By the time the salvage crew returned to Chester A. Congdons wreck, it had broken in two between the 6th and 7th hatches, and the stern had sunk.